wso2-attic/ballerina-integrator/README.md

 ### Devoloping the RESTful web service

-- We can get started with a Ballerina service; 'OrderMgtService', which is the RESTful service that serves the order management request.
-OrderMgtService can have multiple resources and each resource is dedicated for a specific order management functionality.
+- We can get started with a Ballerina service; 'order_mgt_service', which is the RESTful service that serves the order management request. order_mgt_service can have multiple resources and each resource is dedicated for a specific order management functionality.

 - You can add the content to your Ballerina service as shown below.
-In that code segment you can find the implementation of the service and resource skeletons of 'OrderMgtService'.
+In that code segment you can find the implementation of the service and resource skeletons of 'order_mgt_service'.
 For each order management operation, there is a dedicated resource and inside each resource we can implement the order management operation logic.

 ##### Skeleton code for order_mgt_service.bal